kumarshekharroy/interview-prep-app/README.md

 npm run generate
 ```

-Generate `src/data/prep-content.json` from markdown.
+Generate app content from markdown.

 ```bash
 npm start
 ```

-Generate content, start the local app, and open the browser.
+Generate content, start the app, and open it in the browser.

 ```bash
 npm run dev
 ```

-Generate content and start Vite without forcing the browser to open.
+Generate content and start the dev server.

 ```bash
 npm run build
 ```

-Generate content, type-check, and build the production bundle.
+Generate content, type-check, and build the production app.

 ```bash
 npm run preview